 "My dad was instrumental in where I am today," Brandon said.
 "He built a barn (on the six-acre property the family owned just north of Cheyenne) that was 60 feet long and 40 feet wide for me to use in the winter.
 He put a heater in there so I could hit in the cage.
 He even grabbed some turf and put it in there.
 We used it for team practices and I got to go in there every day and hit off a tee."

-- Brandon's older brother, Bryce, had a successful four-year career at the University of Nebraska, hitting .266 with six home runs, 80 RBIs and 42 stolen bases in 208 games for the Cornhuskers from 2005-08.
+- From 2005 to 2008, Brandon's older brother had a successful four-year career at the University of Nebraska.
+Bryce Nimmo hit .266 with six home runs, 80 RBIs and 42 stolen bases in 208 games for the Cornhuskers.

 It was the way Bryce dealt with adversity, though, that stuck with Brandon, who would often make the seven- or eight-hour trip from Wyoming to Nebraska to see his brother play.

-"He's gone through just about everything that baseball can throw at you, failure-wise, so we always talked about how Bryce was kind of the guinea pig for us with high-level baseball and learning what you have to do to put the past behind you," said Nimmo late in the 2012 season.
+"He's gone through just about everything that baseball can throw at you, failure-wise, so we always talked about how Bryce was kind of the guinea pig for us with high-level baseball and learning what you have to do to put the past behind you," said Nimmo in 2012.
 "Anything that I experience, he's been through it.

 "I call him, I call my dad, and that support system really helps with putting the past behind you, having someone to vent to," said Nimmo.
 "That's really key for me.
 I need 10 minutes to vent and then it's out of the system.
 We don't talk about it anymore."

-In 2012, the Baseball America Prospect Handbook rated Nimmo as the 3rd-best prospect in the Mets' organization in both the spring of 2012.
+In 2012, Baseball America rated Nimmo as the third-best prospect in the Mets' organization in both the spring of 2012.
 Same in 2013.
 In 2014, they had Brandon at #8 in the Mets' farm system.

 He was back up to #3 in the Mets' organization in the spring of 2015, and at 5th-best in the off-season before both 2016 and 2017 spring trainings.